Conrad Lant: Solo career

 Venom took a break in 1988, and Cronos embarked on a solo career, occasionally featuring in many other bands of a similar genre, including Cronos, Enthroned, Cradle of Filth (Cronos contributed a monologue to the end of the Cradle track "Haunted Shores" from their 1996 album Dusk... and Her Embrace), Warpath, Massacre, and Necrodeath.
 He also produced albums for other bands.

 In 1995, Cronos contacted the original guitarist and drummer and reformed the original Venom lineup, headlining the Dynamo Festival in 1996.
 Venom attempted to continue with the original members but only managed to play one show per year over the next few years.
 They had signed a three-album deal with CBH/Steamhammer in Germany, but when they moved forward with the second album after Cast in Stone, certain members chose not to continue.
 Venom employed a stand-in drummer for the next album, Resurrection, which was well received by critics, although they still only managed to play two shows—Wacken and a show in Holland.

 Venom took another short break after Cronos was injured in a climbing accident.
-In 2004, Cronos enlisted his Cronos band guitarist, Mykas, and began rebuilding the band's reputation with the album Metal Black in 2006, followed by a sold-out UK tour and four headline shows at major European festivals.
+In 2004, Cronos enlisted his Cronos band guitarist, former Venom guitarist Mykvs (Mike Hickey), and began rebuilding the band's reputation with the album Metal Black in 2006, followed by a sold-out UK tour and four headline shows at major European festivals.
 In 2007, Cronos replaced the guitarist with Rage, releasing the album Hell in 2008 and again touring to sold-out shows.
 By 2009, Dante joined the band, and starting with a full South American tour, Venom continued to headline various festivals each year.
 As of 2019, the lineup of Cronos, Rage, and Dante had remained intact for ten years, with three albums released during that period: 2011's Fallen Angels, 2015's From the Very Depths, and 2018's Storm the Gates.